 “They are 6 men, 5 wore black masks and one was without a mask”

-The group-members then described issued an order by the officers:
+The group-members then described orders by the officers:

 “And then deporting time at Šturlić, near a river, they tell us “[Take] off your all clothes” and then they burned everything”

 Accordingly, each group-member was forced to take off their clothes and strip down to their underwear.
 They then described witnessing the officers burn this clothing in broad daylight.
 The men were ushered to cross the border back into Bosnia and described feeling humiliated, having to attempt to walk back to the town of Velika Kladuša without any clothing on:

 “I don’t know any idea how can I go front of people how can I walk like naked”